 What's more, being too hyper-focused on your diet can backfire.
-Research published March 2014 in the journal Appetite found that when people thought of a slice of chocolate cake as a "guilt food," they were less likely to stick to their intentions to eat healthy and were ultimately less successful at losing weight compared to those who saw cake as celebratory.
+March 2014 research in Appetite found that when people thought of a slice of chocolate cake as a "guilt food," they were less likely to stick to their intentions to eat healthy and were ultimately less successful at losing weight compared to those who saw cake as celebratory.

 6. You’re Eating 'Diet' Foods